fys4220/fys4220.github.io/fys4220-jbook/part-exercises/exercises_counter.md

 The main functional requirements of the counter are:
 - The counter shall increment its output by 1 when one of the FPGA board's push buttons (KEY1) is pressed.
 That is, the button will act as a count enable.
-- The count enable signal shall be active low.
+- The count enable signal shall be active high.
 - The counter design shall run on a clock frequency of 50 MHz (frequency provided by the external clocking circuit on the DE10-Lite board).
 - The counter shall count from 0 to 15.
 When the counter reaches 15, the counter shall roll over and the next output value shall be 0.
 - The counter shall be reset (output shall be 0) when one of the FPGA board´s buttons (KEY0) is pressed.
 The reset shall be synchronous to the clock signal.